Struct biodivine_lib_bdd::Bdd

 Picks one “witness” valuation for the given variables.
 This is a generalized variant

-of var_pick
+of var_pick.

-as a set of bitvectors, every partial valuation in
+After this operation, if we view Bdd as a set of bitvectors, every partial valuation in

-, has exactly one witness valuation
+the original Bdd, disregarding the given variables, has exactly one witness valuation

-in the result, which was also in the original Bdd
+in the result, which was also in the original Bdd.

 This can be used to implement non-trivial element picking on relations (for example, for $A \times B$, picking one $b \in B$ for every $a \in A$).